legautech/python-mammoth/README.md

 * `ignore_empty_paragraphs`: by default, empty paragraphs are ignored.
   Set this option to `False` to preserve empty paragraphs in the output.

+* `track_changes`: by default, tracked changes are ignored.
+  Set this option to `True` to include tracked changes in the output.

 * `id_prefix`:
   a string to prepend to any generated IDs, such as those used by bookmarks, footnotes and endnotes.